Skip to content

 Learning disability

-A term that is used to describe a brain impairment that may make it difficult for someone to communicate, to understand new or complex information, or to learn new skills.
+A term that is used to describe a brain impairment.This may make it difficult for someone to communicate, to understand new or complex information, or to learn new skills.
 The person may need help to manage everyday tasks or live independently.
 Learning disability starts in childhood and has a lasting effect on a person’s development.
 It can affect people mildly or severely.

 LGSCO - Local Government Social Care Ombudsman

-MAPS - McGill Action Planning System
+MAPS - (McGill Action Planning System)

 Means-tested contribution